Speakers

 Bernie Hobbs is best known as a popular judge from ABC TV's The New Inventors, and she's a firm favourite with audiences for her weekly science spots on ABC radio around the country.

-ZBernie has that rare combination of a sharp intellect, quick wit and warmth.
+Bernie has that rare combination of a sharp intellect, quick wit and warmth.
 With a background in medical research, environmental writing and science teaching, Bernie can tackle tough or technical subjects and bring the driest topics alive for lay or expert audiences.

 She's worked with kids, animals and rocket scientists, and shared the stage with prime ministers and rock stars.
 She happily takes the hot seat at triple j when Dr Karl can't, and loves nothing more than working with a live audience.